akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry was quiet for a long moment.
 The fire crackled.
 Outside, a horse stamped.

 “At court, many count him dull,” Henry said at last, “for he does rarely plots, schemes or flatters.
 But he waits, and watches, and learns.
 He can read a ledger, write a charter, argue a point of law.
-He was educated at the same monastery where I learned my letters.
+He was educated at the same monastery where I learnt my letters.
 He is clever in the ways that matter—just not in the ways that make men popular at court.”

 Harold nodded slowly.